Why is it important to plan the first sexual intercourse?

 Having sex for the first time is an extremely important and personal decision.
-As much time as it takes for each person to feel absolutely sure that they want to do it, it is always okay.
+As much time as it takes for each person to feel absolutely sure that they want to do it is always okay.

 If you feel you are close to “your first time,” keep the following in mind: